cibervicho/executor/README.md

 - Support optional arguments for tasks (arguments).
 - Support task dependencies for defining execution order (dependencies).

+**`executor`'s grammar**

+The `executor.py` script doesn't define a formal grammar in the traditional sense.
+However, it does establish a specific syntax for defining tasks within a YAML file:

+**Task Definition:**

+* Each task is defined as a key-value pair within the YAML dictionary.
+The key represents the task name (string).
+* The value is a dictionary containing optional and required keys for defining the task's behavior.

+**Required Key:**

+* `command` (string): This key specifies the command to be executed for the task.
+It can include placeholders denoted by curly braces (`{}`) for arguments.

+**Optional Keys:**

+* `enabled` (boolean, default: True): This key indicates whether the task is enabled for execution.
+* `arguments` (dictionary): This key defines arguments to be passed to the command.
+The dictionary keys represent argument names, and the values are the corresponding argument values (strings).
+* `dependencies` (list of strings): This key lists task names that this task depends on.
+The task will only be executed if all its dependencies are completed and enabled.

+**Additional Notes:**

+* The script uses namedtuples (`TaskDef`) to represent tasks internally.
+This provides type checking and structure for task definitions.
+* The script validates the YAML structure for required keys and data types during script execution.

+**Overall, the syntax for defining tasks in the YAML file is relatively simple and human-readable.** It offers a clear way to define task commands, arguments, dependencies, and enabled/disabled states.

 **How to Use executor**

 1. **Create and activate a virtual environment:**